-Uncertainties over Brexit mean that the next few years are set to remain challenging for UK beef farmers.
+Uncertainties over Brexit mean that the next few years are set to remain challenging for UK dairy farmers.

 While it's almost impossible to influence external market factors, producers need to find alternative ways to maximise the efficiency of their operations to ensure that their business remains as profitable as possible.

-The past 18 months have seen farm gate prices improve across the board in the ruminant sector - driven by price increases elsewhere in the world.
-With imports down, consumers are buying more UK produced food than ever, which is helping to improve cash flow for farmers.
+The past 18 months have seen farm gate prices improve across the board in the ruminant sector - driven in part by increases in world milk prices.
+With imports of milk down, consumers are buying more UK produced foods than ever, which is helping to improve cash flow for farmers.
 This trend is likely to continue for the foreseeable future with current exchange rates and a lack of clarity about the implications of Brexit.
 In parallel, consumers are showing more interest than ever in the provenance of food, animal welfare standards and food hygiene and safety.